 Now having to purchase your next or new Berkey Water filter, you heard a lot about its range of filtration systems.
-You are just puzzled about where to go next and certainly what type of water filter to consider in your home.
+You are puzzled about where to go next and what type of water filter to consider in your home.

 Determine the Daily Consumption of Water in a Household

-If your water requirements are two gallons per individual each day or if you plan on using the water system for something besides drinking, cooking and cleanliness, you buy the next larger size system demonstrated on the chart below.
+If your water requirements are two gallons per individual each day or if you plan on using the water system for something besides drinking, cooking, and cleanliness, you buy the next larger size system demonstrated on the chart below.

 Identify the Flow Rate of Every Berkey Water Filter

-Every Berkey Walter filter comes with a black water filter which blocking contaminants are one of its main duties.
+Every Berkey Walter filter comes with a black water filter which means blocking contaminants are one of its main duties.
 You can speed up the process of its duties by adding more filters.
 The more filters your system has, the quicker your unit will produce water and the quicker it will recover from the peak or prolonged water usage.